michielskobe/rnd-final-project/docs/project/hdl_simulation.md

 We decided to load WAV sound files into the simulation because they don't use any special encoding and just store raw 24 bit audio samples.
 We first made a library to read the header and samples called `wav_lib_pkg`.
 This is some VHDL which is capable of reading and validating a WAV file.
 !!! info

-    At this moment, the lib can only read stereo 96kHz 24bit WAV files.
+    At this moment, the lib can only read and write stereo 96kHz 24bit WAV files.

 ### WAV2AXI